Carry-on baggage screening

-Baggage screening is an important measure to improve your security when flying on screened services within Australia.
-If you refuse to allow the security screening officer to screen your carry-on bags you will not be permitted to board the aircraft.
+Baggage screening is an important measure to improve your security when flying to and from Australia.
+If you refuse to allow the security screening officer to screen your carry-on bags you will not be permitted to pass through the security point or to board the aircraft.

 Your carry-on bags may be screened in a number of ways, including: